franko/gsl-shell/doc/source/graphics.rst

       Create a new empty window with the layout given by the optional :ref:`layout string <layout-string>`.
-If the argument is omitted the window will have a single slot that will cover the whole window.
+If the argument is omitted the window will have a single drawing area that will cover the whole window.

    .. method:: layout(spec)

-      Remove all the plots that may be atatched to the existing window and subdivide the window according to the given :ref:`layout string <layout-string>`.
+      Remove all the plots that may be attached to the existing window and subdivide the window according to the given :ref:`layout string <layout-string>`.